jswny/dotfiles-old/README.md

   - See [this Arch Linux guide](https://wiki.archlinux.org/index.php/XDG_Base_Directory) for a good summary of which programs support XDG
 - Support MacOS and Linux
   - Support Windows to some extent, but only through WSL.
 When WSL 2 is stable Windows support might be more feasable, but at the moment WSL 1 breaks Fish
-- Fail gracefully
+- Fail gracefully but try to warn when something is going wrong

-## Files and Linking
+## Additional Files and Linking
 Most symlinks are automatically setup in the setup script.
 However, non-cross-platform utilities are not, and can be handled as shown below.
 - `hyper/hyper.js` -- Hyper Terminal configuration
   - `ln -s $PWD/hyper/hyper.js ~/.config/hyper/hyper.js`